taurushq-io/multi-party-sig/README.md

     }
 }

-// Receive returns a channel with new messages received from other participants func Receive() <-chan *protocol.Message
+// Next returns a channel with new messages sent by other parties func Next(id party.ID) <-chan *protocol.Message { }
 ```
 ### Keygen

 The [`protocols/keygen`](protocols/cmp/keygen) package can be used to perform a distributed key generation.
-A `protocol.Handler` is created by specifying the list of `partyIDs` who will receive a share,
+A [`protocol.Handler`](pkg/protocol/handler.go) is created by specifying the list of `partyIDs` who will receive a share,
 and the `selfID` corresponding to this party's ID.

 The `threshold` defines the maximum number of corrupt parties tolerated.